zimm0140/AI-Playground/docs/README.md

 Contributions to documentation are welcome!
 Please follow these guidelines:

 1. Fork the repository
-1. Create a branch for your changes
+2. Create a branch for your changes
-1. Make your changes following our documentation standards
+3. Make your changes following our documentation standards
-1. Submit a pull request
+4. Submit a pull request

-For more details, see [Contributing to Documentation](maintenance/contributing.md).
+For more details, see [Contributing to Documentation](development/contributing.md).

-## Automated Documentation Deployment

-Documentation is automatically built and deployed using GitHub Actions when changes are pushed to the main branch.
-The workflow is defined in `.github/workflows/docs.yml`.
+## Related Tools

+Documentation tools and scripts are located in:

+- `tools/linting/fix_markdown_lint.py`: Script to fix common markdown linting issues
+- `tools/linting/fix_markdown_advanced.py`: Advanced script for fixing markdown linting issues
+- `tools/formatting/fix_readme.py`: Script to fix README formatting issues

-## Documentation Roadmap
+## Configuration

-Future documentation improvements will focus on:

-1. Adding more code examples
-1. Creating video tutorials
-1. Expanding hardware-specific optimization guides
-1. Adding interactive API playgrounds
-1. Translations into other languages
+Documentation linting is configured in:

+- `config/.markdownlint.yaml`: Configuration for markdown linting

 ## Contact